CorinYeatsCGPS/sanitise-fasta/README.md

 1. [options]: Optional flags (see Options section below)
 2. {mode}: Specifies the operation mode.
 Must be either "encode" or "decode".
 3. {input}: Specifies the input file path.
-Use '-' to read from STDIN.
+Use '-' to read from STDIN. "encode" mode only accepts FASTAs, while decode accepts any text file.

 ## Options